Sid Tepper: Biography

 As a youth, Tepper's family moved to Brooklyn, where Tepper met his future musical collaborator, Roy C. Bennett.
 Their first hit was "Red Roses for a Blue Lady" (1948), recorded by Guy Lombardo and his Royal Canadians.
 Over the next 22 years, the songwriting team wrote for Tony Bennett, Rosemary Clooney, Peggy Lee, Frank Sinatra, Sarah Vaughan, Dean Martin, and many more.

 Tepper and Bennett adjusted well to the advent of rock 'n roll.
 In 1961 their song "The Young Ones" was instrumental in boosting the career of Cliff Richard, for whom they wrote 21 compositions.
 They went on to write 43 songs for Elvis Presley, the most of any songwriter, or song writing team (all related to his movies).

 In the 1970s Tepper suffered a heart attack, which necessitated the end of his songwriting partnership with Bennett.
 Tepper retired in Surfside, Florida.
 In 2002 he and Bennett were honored in Memphis for their part in Elvis Presley's career.
 Tepper lived in Surfside until 2004, when he moved to Williams Island in Aventura just north of the Miami area.
-He was honored by the town of Surfside for his works in 2008 as Sid Tepper Day.
+He was honored by the Town of Surfside for his works in 2008 as Sid Tepper Day.
+Miami-Dade County, via a request from Surfside approved to codesignate 89th Street in town as "Sid Tepper Street" on September 7, 2016.

 Tepper died on April 24, 2015, in Miami Beach, Florida, aged 96.

 More about the songwriting partnership of Tepper and Bennett, including YouTube play links to many of their songs, is at this commemorative web site created in 2020.